 Welcome to my stop on the blog tour for The Shortest Distance Between Love & Hate by Sandy Hall!
 If you are looking for a YA contemporary set in college, this is one to check out.
-Keep reading to learn more about the book and enter the giveaway to win a print copy for yourself.
-(US/CAN).Title: The Shortest Distance Between Love & Hate
+Keep reading to learn more about the book and read an excerpt.Title: The Shortest Distance Between Love & Hate

 Author: Sandy Hall

 A teen girl starting at a new school is torn between long-held loyalties and a bright new love in this irresistible new YA contemporary romance from the author of A Little Something Different.

 Paisley is really looking forward to college.
 She is ready to take charge of her destiny and embrace some new experiences!
 Finding a hot guy to make out with at her first ever college party seems like a great start…until her best friend informs her that mystery guy is actually Carter Schmitt, Paisley’s sworn enemy who basically ruined their lives in middle school.

 So much for new people and exciting new experiences.
 Oh well.
 Paisley will just pretend he doesn’t exist.
 Of course that would be easier if Carter, AKA her super-hot-sworn-enemy, hadn’t ended up in threeof her classes AND the same work study.
 Is it too late to rethink this college thing?

 Sandy Hall, author of A Little Something Different and A Prom to Remember, is heading back to college in this sweet and quirky contemporary romance.

 Excerpt: The Shortest Distance Between Love & Hate